bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

 ```

 `i-bem` makes possible lazy initialization for the blocks, and creation of blocs without DOM-representation. <br/>
-More information can be found at [the `i-bem` block's page ](http://bem.github.io/bem-bl/sets/common-desktop/i-bem/i-bem.en.html).
+More information can be found at [the `i-bem` block page ](http://bem.github.io/bem-bl/sets/common-desktop/i-bem/i-bem.en.html).

-This article is based on [Vladimir Varankin's](https://github.com/narqo) talk ["BEM and JavaScript: Why Did We Created a JS-framework?"](https://events.yandex.ru/events/yasubbotnik/msk-sep-2012/talks/323/) that was presented at Ya.Subbotnik (Yandex Developer's Day) in Moscow September 8, 2012.
+This article is based on [Vladimir Varankin's](https://github.com/narqo) talk ["BEM and JavaScript: Why Did We Created a JS-framework?"](https://events.yandex.ru/events/yasubbotnik/msk-sep-2012/talks/323/) that was presented at Ya.Subbotnik (Yandex Developer Day) in Moscow September 8, 2012.